-- 3.2.30.
-A CCP should construct stress scenarios that are comprehensive, including potential effects on market liquidity and hedging costs, and that take into account a wide variety of stressed market conditions.
-The PFMI expects a CCP to include relevant peak historic price volatilities in its scenarios, 36 and to ensure its scenarios are appropriate for determining the CCP's required level of default protection in the light of current and evolving market conditions.
-37 - 3.2.31.
-A CCP should consider the availability of reliable data and should maintain and implement procedures to verify the historical data set, including checks for erroneous data and missing values.38 A CCP should regularly test and validate the methods used to verify data accuracy and select the risk factors used to construct stress scenarios.
+3.2.32.
+A CCP should construct stress scenarios that are comprehensive, include potential effects on market liquidity and hedging costs, and take into account a wide variety of stressed market conditions.
+The PFMI expect a CCP to include relevant peak historic price volatilities in its scenarios,42 and to ensure its scenarios are appropriate for determining the CCP's required level of default protection in the light of

-For example, using Principal Component Analysis (PCA) or similar dimension-reduction techniques.
+40 For example, using Principal Component Analysis or similar dimension-reduction techniques.

-When designing hypothetical scenarios, a CCP should consider how the particular stress event, for example by considering plausible day-over-day changes in exposures.
+41 When designing hypothetical scenarios, a CCP should consider how the participants' positions may change as a result of the particular stress event, for example by considering plausible changes in positions - and hence exposures - over the liquidation period.

-See Key Consideration 6 of Principle 4 and Key Consideration 9 of Principle 7 of the PFMI.
+42 See Key Consideration 6 of Principle 4 and Key Consideration 9 of Principle 7 of the PFMI.